Capitol Area Council HORNADAY AWARD WEEKEND

 1. Read the Hornaday Badge Handbook.
 It can be downloaded by clicking here.

 2. Contact the Hornaday Committee Project Counselor to discuss the process and be assigned a Hornaday Advisor.
-The current Project Counselor is Ron Luke.
-Telephone: 512.371.8166.
-Email: rluke@rpcconsulting.com.
+The current Project Counselor is Heather Ball (hball4@gmail.com) .

 The same project can meet the requirements for the Eagle rank requirement and the Hornaday Badge.
 However, the minimum requirements for an acceptable Hornaday project greatly exceed the current minimum requirements for an Eagle project.
-Also a Hornaday project requires the scout to have more advisors than does an Eagle project.
-Therefore it is better for all concerned if the scout is involved in the Hornaday process at the planning stage of the project.
+Also a Hornaday project requires the Scout to have more advisers than does an Eagle project.
+Therefore it is better for all concerned if the Scout is involved in the Hornaday process at the planning stage of the project.

 Hornaday Scout Awards